AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 The first line specifies the syntax used in this protobuf file.
 We recommend using proto3 for your contracts.
 Next, you will notice that this contract specifies some imports.
 Let's briefly describe them:

-- aelf/options.proto: Contracts can use AElf-specific options.
+- aelf/options.proto: Contracts can use aelf specific options.
 This file contains the definitions, including options like is_view that we will use later.
 - empty.proto, wrappers.proto: These are proto files imported directly from the protobuf library.
 They are useful for defining things like an empty return value and wrappers around common types, such as strings.

 The last line specifies an option that determines the target namespace of the generated code.
-In this case, the generated code will be placed in the AElf.Contracts.Greeter namespace.
+In this case, the generated code will be placed in the **AElf.Contracts.Greeter** namespace.

 Service definitions
 ^^^^^^^^^^^^^^^^^^^